nos3curity/Raven/README.md

 these functions exist to manipulate model objects like add, remove, get, etc.

-the function names should be self-explanatory. see controller code for usage:
+the function names should be self-explanatory. see model code for usage:
 - [x] networks
 	- [x] AddNetwork
 	- [x] DeleteNetwork